VueFileManager/vuefilemanager/README.md

 # Broadcasting
 ### About Broadcasting
 Broadcasting is responsible for real time app experience.
-If broadcasting is set, you will be able to get just in time updates in your frontend.
-Remote upload works on the background while the files are downloading and showing in your view after they are ready.
-You will get immediately notifications about new events like team invitations, file requests and many more.
+If broadcasting is set, you will be able to get just in time updates in your app.

+For example, remote upload works on the background, while the files are downloading and showing in your view immediately after they are ready without refreshing the app.
+Or, you will get immediately notifications about new events like team invitations, file requests and many more.

+More real time features will be implemented in incoming updates.

 VueFileManager support 2 types of connections:
 1. [Pusher](https://pusher.com/) - Suitable for all users and all hosting platforms